-When I decided to buy a new .22lr pistol, I knew exactly what I was looking for.
+When I decided to buy a new .22 LR (22 Long Rifle) pistol, I knew exactly what I was looking for.
 I wanted something well-built with a decent sight radius that would eat range ammo all day long.
-A .22 pistol that’s like a Leatherman multi tool, good for just about every job.
-Self-defense (yes), practicing shooting fundamentals, target work, plinking or helping a new shooter get started.
-The obvious choice: a Ruger 22/45.
+A .22 semi-automatic rimfire pistol that’s like a Leatherman multi tool, good for just about every job.
+Self defense (yes), practicing shooting fundamentals, target work, plinking or helping a new shooter get started.
+The obvious choice: A Ruger 22/45.

 But a funny thing happened after leaving the forum.
 When I picked a 22/45 up it felt wrong in my hand.
 Not at all comfortable.
 Admittedly, I have small hands.
 But I’ve shot Beretta 92s that felt good and they have grips with the approximate circumference of an oil drum.
 I just couldn’t bring myself to pull the trigger, so to speak, on the Ruger.

 Seeing my disappointment, and sensing a lost sale, my friendly retailer handed me another gun.
 When I picked up the Browning Buckmark Camper, I’m pretty sure I heard angels sing and sunlight showering down from the heavens on the gun counter.
 Which was a hell of a feat as this shop had no windows.

 The Browning Buckmark Camper was made for my hand.
 It has pretty much everything else I was looking for, too.
 A 5 ½-inch bull barrel.
 A reputation for shooting pretty much anything [ED: he means cartridges.]
 And I’ve had great experience with Brownings (OK, it’s an over/under trap gun, but it’s still a Browning.)
 So I plunked my dinero on the counter and off I went.